-This song was written by Dolly Parton and recorded in 1973 but it was Whitney Houston's cover in The Bodyguard in 1992 that made it the powerful and poignant song that moves in a way that is hard to describe (and became the best-selling single of all time by a female artist).
-Hearing her sing this song gives me chills and it is definitely moving and melancholy.
+This song was written by Dolly Parton, and recorded in 1973, but it was Whitney Houston's cover in The Bodyguard in 1992 that made it such a powerful and poignant song.
+It moves in a way that is hard to describe (and it became the best-selling single of all time by a female artist).
+Hearing her sing this song gives me chills, and it is definitely moving and melancholy.

 #5.
 "Sweet Disposition" The Temper Trap

 This song was used in the movie 500 Days of Summer and for a car commercial.
-I think it's been used for other things as well-- what's neat about it is the way it evokes a nostalgia for the past, a person, place, thing, etc. while at the same time projecting a hopefulness for the future.
+I think it's been used for other things as well—what's neat about it is the way it evokes nostalgia for a person, a place, and a thing, while, at the same time, projecting a hopefulness for the future.